zeroIndex0/gitTest/README.md

 The section states that you can use a force push, but must know that you will lose history
 therefore making version control pointless.
 This is okay if its a fresh repo and a lot less
 risky of a solution than the rebase method listed below this one.
+[Here](https://www.youtube.com/watch?v=dgOpnebZkRo) is a detailed video explaining the dangers of force push.
+Well worth the watch if you are unaware of what this command will actually do.
 ```
 git push --force origin master
 ```